GaZ3ll3/PyJingfm/README.md

 #Use#

-Search email and pwd in main.py.
-Replace by your email and password for logging into Jing.fm in the main.py.

-In terminal, type python main.py
+In terminal, type python main.py and type in token to login Jing.fm.

 #Issue#